0xDonatHack/Email-Scraper/README.md

-# Scraping Email From Google Map's
+# Scraping Email From Google Maps

 "Note":{
-  -This is Not Proper Discription
+  This is Not a Proper Discription
 }